 These can be derived through traditional activities such as nature tourism, bringing income and employment.

 Environmental benefits can also be particularly valuable – notably in addressing the impact of climate change by storing carbon emissions or mitigating floods.
 Known as ecosystem services, such benefits often have a commercial value and can attract funding for local beneficiaries.

 Wild areas can also support a range of recently emerging ventures, many of which address important inner urban issues such as education, youth development, youth at risk, rehabilitation and healthcare.

-For the first time, wilderness has been formally included in the EU Post 2010 Biodiversity Strategy.
+For the first time, wilderness was formally included in the EU 2010 Biodiversity Strategy.

 This followed representations by Wild Europe and supporting organizations, and should have a significant positive influence on provision of policy and funding support.

 Protection of the last remaining wilderness areas, together with appropriate restoration, can make an important contribution to achieving the EU biodiversity objectives for the post 2010 strategy, particularly with reference to the Headline Target:

 “Halting the loss of biodiversity and the degradation of ecosystem services in the EU by 2020, and restoring them in so far as feasible, while stepping up the EU contribution to averting global biodiversity loss”